NikolasMarkou/blind_image_denoising/README.md

 ![](images/readme/laplacian_pyramid_recomposition.png "laplacian pyramid recomposition")

+## Low-Memory footprint
+By using a gaussian pyramid and a shared bias-free CNN model between each scale, we can ensure that we have a small enough model to run on very small devices while ensure we have a big enough ERF (effective receptive field) for the task at hand.

 ## Corruption types
 In order to train such a model we corrupt an input image using several types of noise and then try to recover the original image